omgo101/cross-validation-and-Model-Validation-Method/README.md

 (for classification type model) <br />
 accuracy=number of correct prediction/total number of prediction made  <br />
 or we can use confusion matrix(only for binary classification we can use but not for multiple classes we can not) <br />
+#### the F-score or F-measure  <br />
+is a measure of a test's accuracy. <br />
+can be calculated by the following formula: 2 x [(Precision x Recall) / (Precision + Recall)] <br />
+Precision <br />
+It helps us to measure the ability to classify positive samples in the model we can do it for both Y and N that will test how  precisies it is when we call Y and N <br />
+Recall <br />
+It helps us to measure how many positive samples were correctly classified by the ML model and similarly we can test the recall by  when we call Y and N (sensitivity and specificity)<br />